PuppyKhan/jebe/README.md

 Jebe is the name of one of Chinggis Khaan's greatest warriors, whose name means "weapon" - though probably something more specific like a particular type of arrowhead.

+This offers a wonderful tagline:

-These are a good collection of arrows to have in your quiver.
+_These are a good collection of arrows to have in your quiver._

 ## Author